 % Gold Medal Winners:

-At the 2012 London Olympics there will be 47 Gold medals awarded in athletics.
+At the 2012 London Olympics there were 47 Gold medals awarded in athletics.

 There will be 2,000 athletes competing for these medals.
 Now some athletes will win more than one Gold medal and some events eg. the relay race involve more than one athlete.
 Each member of the winning relay team wins a Gold Medal.